The Trail: Section 13. River Ouse to Bootham Bar + St Mary’s Abbey walls

 St Mary’s Abbey had its defensive walls built at the same time as the city’s medieval walls but they have no earlier history so they are not built on top of ramparts.
 The abbey defences form one side of the square and, before they leave the square include a roofed, late medieval tower guarding a side gate to the abbey.
 A plaque tells you this gate was built for the convenience of Princess Margaret [the princess at the centre of the Bootham Bar story of the 2 sheriffs] but it is now thought that it was really built for her father, HenryVII.

 The next tower along the wall is open-backed to ground level , it has a clear, deep-cut mason’s mark at knee-height close to the angle to the right of the centre of the tower’s walls.
-What look like other, simpler, masons’ marks can also be seen on the walls leading to this tower.
+This and other masons’ marks can also be seen on the wall leading to this tower, especially the last 15 metres of it.

 The next [third] tower along the wall seems to have a lot of stone that has been scorched pink.
 It is said that this was scorched by incendiary bombs dropped in an air-raid during the second world war.
 At this tower you can either turn back, or carry on over the grass or turn left.
 The left turn takes you quickly to a path though the “edible wood” and past the pebble representation of a historically important geological map of Yorkshire (by the old bowls pavilion) to the ruins of the church of St Mary’s Abbey, you will then be beside the Yorkshire Museum in the parts of the Museum Gardens mentioned in off-trail extras 6 and 3.